LuisPinedaJR/luispinedajr/README.md

 I'm a FrontEnd Developer  👨‍💻, Currently in Lambda School and almost done 👨‍🎓

 - 🔭 I’m currently working on taking rest
-- 🌱 I’m currently learning about Data Science
+- 🌱 I’m currently learning about Data Science and UI Design.
 - 💬 Ask me about anything and everything; I like to learn new things.
 - ⚡ Fun fact: Jack of all trades , Master of None !